digitalcashdev/digitalcash.dev/content/proposals/dcd-general-development.md

    200 DASH/month for 3 months
 2. **DCD general development** (this one)- 200 DASH/month for 3 months

-I have [several ideas](https://digitalcash.dev/proposals/) for how I think I can add value in Dash, but I want to work on whatever the network wants me to prioritize.
+I have [several ideas](https://digitalcash.dev/proposals/) for how I can add value in Dash, but I want to work on whatever the network wants me to prioritize.